Arizona vs. Florida Atlantic: Sportsbook promo codes, odds, spread, over/under - December 23

 - Odds to win the national championship: +1000

-- Arizona is one spot lower based on its national championship odds (second-best in the country) compared to its computer ranking (best).
+- Arizona's national championship odds (+1000) place it just second-best in the country, but according to computer rankings, it is best.

-- Sportsbooks have moved the Wildcats' national championship odds up from +2000 at the beginning of the season to +1000.
-Among all teams in the country, that is the -biggest change.
+- The Wildcats have experienced the -biggest change in terms of their national championship odds, improving from +2000 at the start of the season to +1000.

+- With odds of +1000, Arizona has been given a 9.1% chance of winning the national championship.

+- The Owls have the same odds to win the national championship now, from +5000 at the beginning of the season to +5000.

-- The implied probability of Arizona winning the national championship, based on its +1000 moneyline odds, is 9.1%.
+- Florida Atlantic has a 2% chance of winning the national championship, based on its moneyline odds.

 Check out all the futures bets available at BetMGM!